jonahar/lightning-systemic-attack/README.md

 ## Where to start
 The main entry point is probably the `commands_generator` module.
-It is responsible for generating simulations scripts, which include setting up nodes (lightning+bitcoin), open channels, routing payments, execute the attack, dump simulation data and more.
+It is responsible for generating simulations scripts, which include setting up nodes (lightning+bitcoin), opening channels, routing payments, executing the attack, dumping simulation data and more.
-Any python code should be run from the root directory `py`.
+All python code should run with `py` as the root python directory.
 For more details on how to use the `commands_generator` use the help menu:
 ```
 python3 -m commands_generator.commands_generator --help